-Note: Numerous datasets are available which provide information on flood risk.
-The datasets are updated regularly as new hydraulic models are produced and are based on high-level assumptions which may under or over-estimate flood risk in some locations.
+Note: Numerous datasets are available which provide information on flood risk and are based on high-level assumptions which may under or over-estimate flood risk in some locations.
 However, the table gives an overview of our current assessment of the numbers of properties at risk from rainfall events that have a 1% chance of occurring in any given year (1% AEP).
+The 1% AEP flood is the level of risk that the Government currently judges to be an "acceptable" level of risk.

 The actual risk to individual properties can only be determined through detailed local flood studies.
-A significant number of additional properties are at risk from flooding from blocked or collapsed underground drainage systems, particularly in urban areas.
+A significant number of additional properties are also at risk from flooding from blocked or collapsed underground drainage systems, particularly in urban areas.